Get

 Image Credit: Karpova, Shutterstock

 Yes!
 Cats are proficient learners and will quickly associate your meow with whatever you teach them through repetition.
 For example, if you meow in a certain way whenever you feed your cat, they may eventually come to understand that that particular meowing sound equals food.
 This is a basic form of communication known as conditioning, which involves linking a particular stimulus with a desired response.
 In this case, the stimulus is the specific meow and the response is getting fed.
-In other words, yes, the cat will understand your meow.
+In other words, yes, the cat will understand or give meaning to your meow.

 Will All Cats Understand My Human Meows?